h01ger/piuparts/README.txt

 ----
 Slave asks master to report the number of packages in all different states.
-The "status" command should only be issued after all "pass" and "fail" commands.
+The "status" command should only be issued after all logs have been transmitted ("pass", "fail", and "untestable" commands).

 In all cases, if the master cannot respond with "ok" (e.g., because of a disk error storing a log file), it aborts and the